Hot Springs: An Ancient A Spanish Tradition

 Love Spain?
 Get our Spain Plane Reader with dozens of stories like this for your Kindle!

-Bridget Ryder is freelance writer and graduate student of Catholic Studies at the University of St. Thomasin St. Paul, Mn.
+Bridget Ryder is a freelance writer and graduate student of Catholic Studies at the University of St. Thomasin St. Paul, Mn.
 When not torturing herself with philosophy and history, she loves exploring the world with her husband.

 Read more stories about Spain on GoNOMAD

 - Iran: Visiting a Hot Nation in 2023 - June 8, 2023

 - Dad Clothing and Footwear: Because You Care - June 5, 2023

 - Florida Says: All Aboard Brightline! - June 1, 2023